daniel-lee-wilkinson/energy_mix_optimisation/README.md

 ## File Naming Convention

-Output files include a timestamp (YYYYMMDD_HHMMSS) in their filename indicating when they were generated.
-Before each run, the script archives files from the previous run by moving them into corresponding `old/` subdirectories within `figures/` and `output_data/`.
+Output files (figures and data) are saved with fixed names in their respective directories (`figures/`, `output_data/`).
+Each run of the script overwrites the files from the previous run.

 ## Setup